 Official accommodation provides a platform to promote Ireland's political, economic and cultural interests and values, to develop strategic stakeholder relationships, and to represent Ireland in international organisations.

-The official accommodation for the Permanent Representative of Ireland to the Permanent Mission to the United Nations in New York is owned by the State.
-There is, therefore, no annual rental cost.
-Two locally-employed staff members are engaged to work both at the offices of the Permanent UN Mission and the State-owned official residence in support of official functions and to maintain the State-owned property, at a combined salary cost of €88,681 in 2018.
+The official accommodation for the Permanent Representative of Ireland to the Permanent Mission to the United Nations in Geneva is leased.
+The total rental cost for the property was €134,729.77 in 2018.
+A locally employed staff member is engaged to assist with official functions and maintain this property at a salary cost of €42,148 in 2018.
 This permits the State to host a wide variety of official engagements at significantly less expense than hiring or using hotels, restaurants and/or meeting rooms.